Close Menu

 Second, your doctor should write about your physical and mental conditions.
 This can be done in a letter.
 However, if the description of your symptoms in the letter do not match with the progress notes, then the SSA may not accept them.

 Third, your doctor should discuss how you are complaint with treatment.
-If you file for Social Security Disability Insurance benefits, at the same time, you should apply for any private disability insurance benefits you may have through work.
+If you file for Social Security Insurance benefits, at the same time, you should apply for any private insurance benefits you may have through work.

 multiple sclerosis.

-If that is the case, make sure your doctor talks about your need to lie down during the day.
+If that is the case, then make sure your doctor talks about your need to lie down during the day.
 Also, make sure your doctor writes about your need to take breaks or stay in bed after you take your medication.
 One of the main things your doctor can do to help the SSA understand your case is to document why you are unable to sustain work for 40 hours a week.

 Medical Records:

 We can’t stress enough how much the SSA relies on your medical history in order to pay you benefits.
-Your medical records need to include your MS diagnosis, test results from an MRI and a spinal tap showing oligoclonal bands.
+Your medical records need to include your MS test results from an MRI and a spinal tap showing oligoclonal bands.
 Your records should also include ongoing records of treatment and medication, any hospital visits, and devices you use, such as a cane or walker.
 Read here about how to build medical record evidence.

 Psychological Evaluation: